AOMediaCodec/av1-spec/annex.a.levels.md

 TemporalParallelDen = temporal_group_size - NumIndependent
 ~~~~~

-If level is equal to 31 (mapped to the still picture level), then it is a requirement of bitstream conformance that the following constraints hold:
+If level is equal to 31 (indicating the maximum parameters level), then there are no level-based constraints on the bitstream.

-  * FrameWidth is less than or equal to 65536

-  * FrameHeight is less than or equal to 65536

-  * TileWidth is less than or equal to 4096 for each tile

-  * TileWidth * TileHeight is less than or equal to 4096 * 2304 for each tile

-  * CroppedTileWidth is greater than or equal to 8 for each tile

-  * CroppedTileHeight is greater than or equal to 8 for each tile
+**Note:** The maximum parameters level should only be set for bitstreams that do not conform to any other level.
+Typically this would be used for large resolution still images.
+{:.alert .alert-info }

 The buffer model is used to define additional conformance requirements.